Milovan Djilas: Dissident

-Views on the break-up of Yugoslavia and the Soviet Union
+Views on the breakup of Yugoslavia and the Soviet Union

 Djilas opposed the breakup of Yugoslavia and the descent into nationalist conflict in the 1980s and 1990s, but predicted in the 1980s that a breakup would happen.
 In 1981, he predicted that this would happen on ethnic and bureaucratic nationalist lines due to the loss of Tito:"Our system was built only for Tito to manage.
 Now that Tito is gone and our economic situation becomes critical, there will be a natural tendency for greater centralization of power.
 But this centralization will not succeed because it will run up against the ethnic-political power bases in the republics.
 This is not classical nationalism but a more dangerous, bureaucratic nationalism built on economic self-interest.
 This is how the Yugoslav system will begin to collapse."

 He was critical of Serbian President Slobodan Milošević in the late 1980s and predicted that his actions would arouse separation of other republics, ethnic war, and the demise of Yugoslavia:"Milošević still has possibilities....
 The liberalization you see has a bad cause.
 It is the consequence of national competition between Serbia and the other republics.
 Eventually Yugoslavia might be like the British Commonwealth, a loose confederation of trading nations.
 But first, I am afraid, there will be national wars and rebellions.
 There is such strong hate here."

 "Milošević's authoritarianism in Serbia is provoking real separation.
 Remember what Hegel said, that history repeats itself as tragedy and farce.
 What I mean to say is that when Yugoslavia disintegrates this time around, the outside world will not intervene as it did in 1914....
 Yugoslavia is the laboratory of all Communism.
 Its disintegration will foretell the disintegration in the Soviet Union.
 We are further along than the Soviets."

 In 1987, Djilas was interviewed by the neoconservative magazine Encounter on the subject of Soviet leader Mikhail Gorbachev's economic and political reforms in the Soviet Union.
 Djilas described Gorbachev's actions as a "strict necessity.
 They have come to realize what other Communists in Yugoslavia, Poland, Hungary, Czechoslovakia and China realised much earlier—namely that Communism doesn't work.
 It works neither at the economic level nor at the level of satisfying essential human needs and liberties...
 Communism is a 19th-century relic and a prescription for disaster."